 That's the natural order of things.

-So when they weren't in power, the focus was how do we get them back in power, and who are these crooks that are denying them power?
+So when they weren't in power, the focus was, how do we get them back in power and who are these crooks that are denying them power?

-The Democrats are always gonna be the deserving, they're always gonna be the justified, and the Republicans are always gonna be the SOBs that are standing in a way of normalcy.
+And the Republicans are always going to be the SOBs that are standing in the way of normalcy.

-Now you see what happens to me when I do it.
+Now, you see what happens to me when I do it.

-They get votes, and uh I don't.
+They get votes, and I don't.

 You know, I'm not on any ballot.